 The tail pipes of the muffler should be centered with the exit holes in the bottom pan.
 Exhaust system must be free of rust or leaks.
+Make sure that gear clamps are properly tightened.

 The exhaust system is designed to reduce noise and to improve the total performance of the engine.
 Modification may be in violation of local laws.